thomasclarke1969/documentation/integration/android/deleting.md

 The Layer SDK supports 2 deletion modes: Local and All Participants

-* 'DeletionMode.LOCAL' will remove the deleted object from ONLY the current device.
+* `DeletionMode.LOCAL` will remove the deleted object from ONLY the current device.
 This is not a synchronized delete, rather just a delete of the object from the local database.
 So please note, if the user logs out and logs back in, the deleted object will reappear as we dump the local database on logout and do a complete sync on next login.

-* 'DeletionMode.ALL_PARTICIPANTS' will tombstone the deleted object from all devices of all participants.
+* `DeletionMode.ALL_PARTICIPANTS` will tombstone the deleted object from all devices of all participants.
 The deleted object can be considered to be completely deleted.

 ```java
 // Deletes a messages.